-The articles of incorporation should be submitted on Form BCA 2.10, Application for Reservation of Name, or a form that complies with the requirements of the statute.
-The filing must be submitted in duplicate and all signatures must be in black ink, a requirement that has tripped up many careful counsel.
+The articles of incorporation should be submitted on Form BCA 2.10, Articles of Incorporation, or a form that complies with the requirements of the statute.
+Since the COVID-19 pandemic, the Illinois Secretary of State's office (like many others) has moved more and more to favor online filings.
+If filed by paper, the filing must be submitted in duplicate and all signatures must be in black ink, a requirement that has tripped up many careful counsel.
 Sections 1.31 - 1.35 below discuss some of the significant portions of the articles of incorporation.
-A copy of Form BCA 2.10 may be found on the Illinois Secretary of State's website, www.cyberdriveillinois.com.
+A copy of Form BCA 2.10 may be found on, and may also be filed directly online through, the Illinois Secretary of State's website, www.cyberdriveillinois.com.